 Priya Deshingkar is the owner and founder of Deccan Tiffin, and runs successful monthly Maharani Supperclubs from her home in Hove, as well as popular pop-ups in the West Hove area.
 She’s also an academic researching migration at the University of Sussex who brings her background rooted in the cuisines of north India to Brighton & Hove.
 She says she learnt how to cook from her grandmothers and many neighbourhood Auntijis who were all great cooks.

 Tina Horvath has always enjoyed using food to bring people together.
-She worked on the London restaurant scene in a variety of front of house roles for over 20 years before her food knowledge shaped a desire to move into the kitchen and cook.
-She set up CanTina Brighton in 2010, opening her home to create the city’s first regular supper club.
+She worked on the London restaurant scene in a variety of front of house roles for over 20 years before she set up CanTina Brighton in 2010, opening her home to create the city’s first regular supper club.
 Since then, CanTina has been featured, reviewed and named as one of the UK’s best supper clubs in Stylist magazine, Grazia and BBC Olive.
 Tina cooks for a variety of events – and most weekends she is at the stove cooking for anything from 10 to 100 diners.
-Her food heroes are many and include Yotam Ottolenghi, Skye Gyngell, Sam and Sam Clark and Anna Jones.
-She has a degree in Food and Culinary Arts.

 Bookie Mitchell is the founder and owner of Chilli Chicks Thai cooking school.
 She set up the popular Street Thai restaurant, with its Thai Street food concept, in Brighton, and has many years’ experience in the hospitality industry behind her.
 Passionate about cooking, she learned her ways with food by watching and helping her grandmother prepare dishes – and she insists: “Thai cooking is easy, let me show you how.”